Topics

 How Many Jobs Will the Pipeline Create?

-The amount of jobs the pipeline will create is a contested issue and differs from source to source.
+It’s unclear exactly how many jobs the pipeline will create.
 Some estimates have gone as high as 500,000, which is highly unlikely.
 TransCanada’s own evaluation estimates the pipeline would bring 20,000 new jobs to the US.
 (Factors such as direct vs. indirect employment and short-term versus long-term job creation fuel the discrepancies.)
-The State Department estimates that the pipeline would only create 5,000 to 6,000 jobs in construction.

 What Kind of Environmental Impact Will the Pipeline Have?